ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned logical operators (and/or/not).
 - Learned binary numbers, how computers represent values at a low level.
 - Learned bitwise AND/OR operators.
+- Learned a damage-meter exercise, applying math operators to game stats.